 What Are the Differences Between Domain Extensions?

 The most widely used domain extension is .com, but others include .net, .org, .edu, and .gov.
-There are hundreds more domain extensions to choose from, and the less popular an extension is, the less expensive it typically is.
+There are hundreds more extensions to choose from, and the less popular an extension is, the less expensive it typically is.

 Specific extensions are restricted and can’t be purchased unless you meet specific requirements, such as .edu and .gov extensions.
 Overall, however, all extensions work the same.